 Spreadsheets are infinitely flexible—especially in Excel, one of the most powerful spreadsheet apps.
 Most people use only a small percentage of their seemingly countless possibilities, however.
-Yet it doesn't take years of training to take advantage of spreadsheets' power and the automation magic of spreadsheet macros.
+Yet it doesn't take years of training to take advantage of spreadsheets' power and the automation magic of Excel macros.

 You likely already use functions like